LEARN TO DRIVE SAFELY WITH IF INSURANCE

 If's Tasku-inssi app helps self-training driving license seekers to achieve their goals.
-With the app one can save their driven routes, time and kilometres, practice the theory test, and perform new driving skills.
-Tasku-inssi is all one needs to prepare for the driving test - conveniently on their mobile.
+With the app one can save driven routes, practice the theory test, and perform new driving skills - conveniently on their mobile.

 Many youngsters learn to drive car with the guidance of their parents.
 It has been a common practice in Norway for years, and due to changes in legislation, a growing trend in Finland as well.
 Considering the project has a target group of 16-18 year old digital natives whom are more used to consuming digital products than following theory books, it felt natural to develop a learning platform and a drive log as a mobile app.